kevgo/observable-process/README.md

-The `stdout` and `stderr` variables of an ObservableProcess behave like normal [readable streams](https://nodejs.org/api/stream.html#stream_readable_streams) but are decorated with extra functionality to access and search their content.
+The `stdout` and `stderr` variables of an ObservableProcess behave like normal [readable streams](https://nodejs.org/api/stream.html#stream_readable_streams) and provide extra functionality to access and search their content.

 ```js
 // normal access to STDOUT